mfortin014/mvp_menu_optimizer/docs/Menu_Optimizer_MVP_Docs_2025-06-13/Menu_Optimizer_DevPlan.md

 * Reference Data Page with direct table editors (no forms).
 * Ingredient form includes: validation, duplication check, dropdowns.
 * Recipe form includes: text-based category and yield UOM (not ref-validated).
+* Recipes can be flagged as menu items or ingredients (v0.1.3).
 * Ingredient and Recipe import logic with:

   * CSV field validation